 “For more than five hundred years, a period equal to that which elapsed between the Norman Conquest and the War of the Roses, Ephraim, with its two dependent tribes of Manasseh and Benjamin, exercised undisputed pre-eminence.

 Joshua the first conqueror, Gideon the greatest of the judges, and Saul the first king, belonged to one or other of the three tribes.
 It was not till the close of the first period of Jewish history that God 'refused the tabernacle of Joseph, and chose not the tribe of Ephraim, but chose the tribe of Judah, the Mount Zion which he loved' (Psalms 78:67,68).
 When the ark was removed from Shiloh to Zion the power of Ephraim was humbled.”

 Among the causes which operated to bring about the disruption of Israel was Ephraim’s jealousy of the growing power of Judah.
 From the settlement of Canaan till the time of David and Solomon, Ephraim had held the place of honor among the tribes.

-It occupied the central and fairest portions of the land, and had Shiloh and Shechem within its borders.
+The Tribe of Ephraim occupied the central and fairest portions of the land, and had Shiloh (Israel’s spiritual capital at that time) and Shechem within its borders.
 But now when Jerusalem became the capital of the kingdom, and the center of power and worship for the whole nation of Israel, Ephraim declined in influence.
 The discontent came to a crisis by Rehoboam’s refusal to grant certain redresses that were demanded (1 Kings 12).